-ACEE is working with Education Minister Eggen's office on an exciting one-day dialogue in November that will bring together education leaders and key opinion-leaders to help education leaders take the next step toward increasing environmental and energy literacy and sustainability in Alberta schools.
-Together, we will explore ways to:
+In collaboration with with Education Minister Eggen's office, ACEE convened education and opinion leaders for two jam-packed days of learning and sharing (Calgary - Nov.
+23 and Edmonton - Nov.
+30) to look for ways to help education leaders take the next step toward increasing environmental and energy literacy and sustainability in Alberta schools.
+Together, we explored ways to:

 help advance student learning around energy and the environment;